Barcode Generation Specifics in Java

 In some cases, the data fetched after barcode recognition may be incorrect.
 Generally, 1D barcodes do not include a checksum or contain only simple controls; accordingly, this may result in reading erroneous data from barcodes.
 In turn, the majority of 2D barcodes rely on the Reed-Solomon error correction, which allows ensuring correct barcode recognition and partially recovering the data from damaged barcodes.

-The Interleaved 2-of-5 symbology can encode sequences of digits of any length as long as such a sequence contains an even number of digits.
+Interleaved 2-of-5 can encode sequences of digits of any length as long as such a sequence contains an even number of digits.
 By default, it does not require setting a checksum and thus can be read with errors.